Saif-Saleemi/Nexus---FYP/Report_On_Decoupling_Patterns.md

 2. Scope of the queue tends to be broader (more globally visible)<br><br>
 If you queue messages:<br>
 message describes an action that we want to happen in the future<br>
-1.More likely to have a single listener<br><br>
+1. More likely to have a single listener<br><br>
 <b>Who can read from the queue?</b><br><br>
 A Single-cast Queue:<br>
-1.Queue becomes an implementation details of the reader<br>
+1. Queue becomes an implementation details of the reader<br>
 2. Queue is more encapsulated<br>
 3. Don't have to worry about contention between listeners<br><br>
 A Broadcast Queue:<br>
-1.Events can be disregarded (if there are 0 listeners)<br>
+1. Events can be disregarded (if there are 0 listeners)<br>
-2.May need to filter events to reduce amount of event handlers to invoke<br><br>
+2. May need to filter events to reduce amount of event handlers to invoke<br><br>
 A Work Queue:<br>
-1.You have to schedule, since an item only goes to one listener queue needs logic to figure out the best one to choose.<br><br>
+1. You have to schedule, since an item only goes to one listener queue needs logic to figure out the best one to choose.<br><br>
 <b>Who can write to the Queue?</b><br><br>
 One Writer:<br>
-1.Implicitly know where the event is coming from<br>
+1. Implicitly know where the event is coming from<br>
-2.Usually allow multiple readers otherwise it will just feel like a basic queue<br><br>
+2. Usually allow multiple readers otherwise it will just feel like a basic queue<br><br>
 Multiple Writers:<br>
-1.Have to be more careful of cycles because a feedback loop can occur<br>
+1. Have to be more careful of cycles because a feedback loop can occur<br>
-2.Likely want to reference to the sender in the event itself, since there are multiple writers, reader needs to know who sent the event.<br>
+2. Likely want to reference to the sender in the event itself, since there are multiple writers, reader needs to know who sent the event.<br>
 <b>Summary:</b><br>
 Event Queue pattern is a good way to decouple when we want decoupling to happen.
 This can be useful in the creation of Nexus, for example for adding a tutorial where